Soccer-FIFA appointment of supermodel Lima 'baffling' - ex-Council member Dodd

 "What will this ambassador represent to the large and growing population of aspirational #womensfootball players and fans who love the game because (it) shows us what empowerment and equality can look like?"

+Lima's publicist, Laurent Boye, said the model's stance had changed in the 17 years since she made those comments.

+"We can proudly say that Ms Lima has been promoting a healthy lifestyle for several years and like many people, her position on many LGBTQIA+ and women issues has evolved and she is considered an ally," Boye said in a statement.

-A prominent women's soccer advocate, Dodd represented Australia 24 times from 1986-95 and played in FIFA's women's invitational tournament in 1988, three years before the inaugural Women's World Cup.
+Dodd, a prominent women's soccer advocate, represented Australia 24 times from 1986-95 and played in FIFA's women's invitational tournament in 1988, three years before the inaugural Women's World Cup.

 "When a girl plays football, the world sees her differently," Dodd said.
 "Instead of being complimented on her nice looks or her pretty dress, she is valued for her game-saving tackles and brilliant goal-scoring.